 Want to learn how to make Potions in Minecraft?
-You were right to look for guidance: potion-making can be a startlingly complex endeavour depending on the kind of Potion you want to create.
+You were right to look for guidance: potion-making can be a startlingly complex endeavour in Minecraft depending on the kind of Potion you want to create.
 You can only start brewing Potions once you've collected various different resources from the Nether, but after that you can use this guide to find out how to make Potions of all kinds in Minecraft 1.18.
 You'll need to have lots of potions to hand if you want to defeat the Wither.

 How to make Potions in Minecraft